 There are two vital things to get right when teaching the grip.
 First, the ‘V’s’ created by the thumb and index finger of both hands must point to the right shoulder.

 This gives a neutral grip that encourages the correct takeaway.
 Secondly, if you stand behind the pupil, not only must their shoulders point at the target.

 It is essential to adjust the grip so that a club placed against the forearms, about two inches above the wrists, also points at the target.

 How the Grip Affects the Takeaway

-If the left hand is on too ‘weak’ or turned round to the left, this would make the left arm hang below the right at address.
-A line across the forearms arms would point to the left.
-On the takeaway this would make the club travel outside the line.
+If the left hand is too ‘weak’ or turned round to the left, this would make the left arm hang below the right at the address.
+A line across the forearm’s arms would point to the left.
+On the takeaway, this would make the club travel outside the line.

 With the left hand too much to the right, this would make a line across the arms also point to the right and would lead to a back swing too much on the inside.

 To help teach the grip, there are many magazines with pictures to help demonstrate what it should look like.
 Cut one out and give it to the pupil.

 There are even molded golf grips you can buy, which fix onto your club.
 These are very good training aids to help make sure the grip is correct.